 On the second Sunday of each month, Save vs. Me highlights a different Player by sharing their stories and thoughts on tabletop gaming.
-This month, we chat with anime/manga blogger and podcaster Kate about her experiences as a new gamer!
+This month, we hop across the pond for an interview with Raymond A.K.A. @R042!

 Who are you?
 Introduce yourself!